-After your configurations are complete, click "create update value on another sheet button".
+After your configurations are complete, click the "create update value on another sheet button".

-You will be prompted to name the button, which will be added to your "Actions", visible in every records' form page on the lower-right corner.
+You will be prompted to name the button, which will be added to your "Actions", visible in every records' form page in the lower-right corner.

 You may notice there are new date & time fields created by the system in order to record the time you execute an update value on another sheet action.
 Please do not delete this field.

-If your action button was created after 2017/06/01, with reverse action button, it's recommended to configure this field as read only to prevent users from modifying the field value manually, which might cause the action to execute a reverse action multiple times.
+If your action button was created after 2017/06/01 with a reverse action button, it's recommended to configure this field as read only to prevent users from modifying the field value manually, which might cause the action to execute a reverse action multiple times.

 If your action button was created after 2023/03/21, the "Executed Time Field" will have an undeletable attribute.
 You will need to delete the action button before deleting this field.